nickazg/TheConstructSmartContract/README.md

 </p>

 ### **Funding Stages**
-A Funding Stage within a Funding Roadmap is a crowdfund with a defined fund goal, a funding timeframe and an account of how many Smart Token Shares will be distributed.
+A Funding Stage within a Funding Roadmap is a crowdfund with a defined fund goal, a funding timeframe and an account of how many Project Sub Tokens will be distributed.

+Any stage can also have an associated discount, whereby Project Sub Tokens will be sold at a cheaper rate to the investor.
+Typically earlier stages will have a higher discount to offset investor risk.

 For each Funding Stage, when the funds goal is met or surpassed within the predetermined time-frame, the funding goal is a success.
-The predetermined Smart Token Shares will then be distributed according to investor contribution.
+The predetermined Project Sub Token will then be distributed according to investor contribution.
 If, however the funds goal is not met within the predetermined time-frame, the contributed investor funds will be refunded.

-*Example:*
+****Funding Stage Example:***
 <p align="center">
   <img
     src="resources/images/funding_stages.png"